 Chino Valley is a somewhat small town located in the state of Arizona.
 With a population of 11,137 people and three constituent neighborhoods, Chino Valley is the 48th largest community in Arizona.

-Unlike some towns, Chino Valley isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Chino Valley are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Chino Valley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Chino Valley is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Chino Valley who work in office and administrative support (15.42%), sales jobs (12.11%), and management occupations (10.71%).
+There are especially a lot of people living in Chino Valley who work in office and administrative support (16.09%), management occupations (9.74%), and sales jobs (9.36%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.35% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Chino Valley telecommute to their jobs.
+Overall, about 9.89% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Chino Valley does not have a public transit system used by locals to get to and from work.
+Chino Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Chino Valley with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.35% of adults in Chino Valley have a bachelor's degree or advanced degree.
+The citizens of Chino Valley are slightly less educated than the national average of 21.84% for the average city or town: 15.76% of adults in Chino Valley have a bachelor's degree or advanced degree

-The per capita income in Chino Valley in 2010 was $21,538, which is upper middle income relative to Arizona, and middle income relative to the rest of the US.
-This equates to an annual income of $86,152 for a family of four.
+The per capita income in Chino Valley in 2010 was $21,117, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
+This equates to an annual income of $84,468 for a family of four.
 However, Chino Valley contains both very wealthy and poor people as well.

 The most common language spoken in Chino Valley is English.
 Other important languages spoken here include Spanish and German.